santisbon/icloud-flatpak/README.md

   - iCloud Keynote
   - iCloud Find My

-- Uses Chromium browser in app mode for a clean, native-like interface
+- Uses Chrome or Chromium browser in app mode for a clean, native-like interface.
-- Each service runs as a separate application with its own dock icon
+- Each service runs as a separate application with its own dock/task manager icon.
-- Log in once per service (authentication persists across sessions)
+- Log in once per service (authentication persists across sessions).
+Supports passkeys for Face ID login.
-- Native desktop integration with proper icons and categories
+- Native desktop integration with proper icons and categories.

 ## Prerequisites